It is challenging to find a new job.

 - Accompanying Business Development Mangers to client meetings.

 Another way to offer clarity is to include a cover letter (or a detailed email message, where applicable) which details the why and how you plan to make this change.
 It should include much of what is discussed further in this article.

-On the topic of resumes, it is important to identify all the skills you possess that are common with the new occupational area.
+For your resumes, identify all the skills you possess that are important or relevant to the new occupational area.

 Those skills and knowledge must be at the top of each job listing (and skills section) of the resume.
 Ensure that these experiences are the first thing the reader sees as they skim from job to job.

 There are some skills you have that may not be required in the new occupation, but are transferrable.
 There may also be experiences you possess that are closely related to those required.

 Perhaps you never were charged with managing the P&L or budget for your department, but you may have had a lot to do with providing the data used for the budget or had to know how to apply the assigned budget to your world.
 Include that experience.